clarenceb/DevOps-and-Containers/README.md

 Now Git will first pull down any changes that have been made remotely since we copied it to our machine, it will check if there are any conflicts, and if not (and there shouldn't be since no-one else is using our repo!) it will then merge and push the code back up to Azure DevOps.

 Let's double check that this has happened.
-Go back to Azure DevOps in your web browser and refresh the Code page.
+Go back to Azure DevOps in your web browser and refresh the Repos page.
 You should see your commit message has appeared next to the 'src' folder (since this contains the homepage code you changed).

 <img src="screenshots/VSTSChanges.PNG" alt="Azure DevOps Changes" width="600px"/>